-There is still much work to be done to identify the impact of CBD on endometriosis, but when treating patients, Dr. Moltke usually recommends taking CBD as “a capsule with other ingredients that work well for period cramps,” such as inflammation-fighting herbs and spices.
-We’ve infused the Cannaray CBD Curcumin Capsules with – you guessed it – curcumin; a spice that’s long been revered by scientists for its anti-inflammatory benefits.
-Our patented 5 x VESIsorb® technology also helps improve both the bioavailability of CBD & Curcumin for improved absorption.
+There is still much work to be done to identify the impact of CBD on endometriosis, but when speaking to her patients, Dr. Moltke usually recommends taking CBD as “a capsule with other ingredients that work well for period cramps,” such as immunity boosting vitamins and minerals.
+We’ve infused the Cannaray CBD Capsules with – Vitamin D3, Vitamin C and Zink; 3 ingredients known to have immune supporting properties.

 If blemishes are your biggest beauty bugbear, it’s likely you’ve tried everything to calm them down, from switching up your skincare routine to tweaking your diet and taking medication.
 You might think you’ve heard of every acne treatment under the sun, but did you know that scientists have been looking into the possible impact of CBD on blemishes?

 The research is still in pre-clinical trial stage, but initial analysis suggests that cannabinoids have the potential to treat a variety of skin conditions, including acne.
-Dr. Moltke explains that CBD may be useful because “it can reduce inflammation, helping to calm the redness,” – one of the factors that make breakouts so irritating.
+Dr. Moltke explains that CBD may be useful because “it has shown in some studies to reduce inflammation, helping to calm the redness,” – one of the factors that make breakouts so irritating.
 For those with oily complexions, she adds that CBD “can also [interact] with the cells that produce sebum; the grease in [your pores].
-It can decrease production of sebum, so you have less greasy skin.”
+It is believed to decrease production of sebum, so you have less greasy skin.”